connorjsmith28/portfolio/README.md

 # portfolio
+All the examples here include sanitized code that has been used in production from my various jobs.
 The languages in this portfolio include both SQL and Python.
-While almost all the files are listed as .sql, the _example folders are using jinja (a templating language) that use Python to generate the SQL.
+While almost all the files are listed as .sql, the _example folders are using Python via Jinja (a templating language) to generate the SQL.

 ## Incremental Example
 The example referenced in my statement of purpose has it's main component under portfolio/ecc/base/incremental_fct.sql as well as portfolio/core/fct_ecc_orders.sql